xenify-io/litepaper/README.md

 During each cycle, the protocol's reward pool gradually accumulates native tokens generated from burn fees and swap fees.
 This pool grows with every transaction, whether it's a swap or a burn.
 The total sum of the reward pool is then distributed among veXNF holders based on their XNF holdings and its associated earning power.

-If there are no veXNF holders at the end of the cycle, the native chain rewards generated from the swap fees and burn fees will be utilised to create protocol-owned XNF liquidity.
+If there are no veXNF holders at the end of the cycle, the native rewards generated from the swap fees and burn fees will be utilised to create protocol-owned XNF liquidity.
 This function will only be triggered at the end of a cycle when there are no veXNF holders and all locks are expired.

-On top of rewards generated from burn fees and swap fees, the protocol will also perform an exclusive distribution of native tokens derived from the 25% claim fee that’s charged when veXNF holders claim their native chain rewards.
+On top of rewards generated from burn fees and swap fees, the protocol will also perform an exclusive distribution of native tokens derived from the 25% claim fee that’s charged when veXNF holders claim their native rewards.
 This exclusive distribution will be reserved for veXNF holders who recycle their rewards in the first hour of a cycle.

 By aligning incentives and putting unused rewards to work, Xenify creates a thriving, sustainable ecosystem that encourages engagement and cultivates a growing user base, helping to fortify the protocol's long-term growth.